 Normally your web host would come with some basic backup features at least, but if you’re paranoid like me, always make sure you carry out your own independent backups.
 Backing up is not as simple as just copying out some files, but also take into consideration the information in your database.

 Look for a backup solution that’s tried and proven.
 Even a small investment is worth it to save on the tears in case of emergency.
 Something like BackupBuddy can help you save everything including your database at one go.

 Although traditionally, web hosting companies simply offered space for us to host our websites, times have changed.
-Web hosting providers, recognizing the urgent need for increased security, have stepped up, with many offering value-added services to complement their web hosting.
+Web hosting providers, understanding the vulnerabilities, have stepped up to increase the security with many offering value-added services to complement their web hosting.